 We offer our representation for lien release on a flat fee basis and will provide a free initial consultation.

 1. How is the flat fee for this service set?

 2. What is the commitment for this service?

 Speak With An Attorney Today

-Filling out this form does not create an attorney-client relationship with Gordon Lusky LLP.
-It is simply to put you in contact with our firm so that we can evaluate your potential claim.
+Filling out this form does not create an Attorney-Client relationship with Gordon Lusky LLP.
+It is simply to put you in contact with our firm so that we can evaluate your potential matter.
 Do not provide any information that you consider confidential and would not want disclosed to third parties.
 If you would like to speak with us confidentially, please call us at 713-589-4822.